6. RewriteRule Flags¶

 current round of rewrite processing but prevent any subsequent rewrite

-processing from occurring in per-directory (htaccess) context.
-This does
+processing from occurring in per-directory context.
+If you know

-not apply to new requests resulting from external redirects.
+[END] does not apply to new requests resulting from external

 The example given here will rewrite any request to index.php, giving the

-original request as a query string argument to index.php
+original request as a query string argument to index.php, however, the

 See the RewriteCond chapter for further discussion of the RewriteCond directive.